 Puerto Viejo in the Caribbean of Costa Rica is well known for its laidback vibe and is also famous for its surfing waves.
 The village is conformed for a variety of cultural influences; it is composed of a mix of Afro-Caribbean, Bribri, and Costa Rican cultures.

-A mere 11 miles (18 km) from Cahuita, this beach is accessible by land following the Highway 36 or by simply walking south, along the beach.
+A mere 11 miles (18 km) from Cahuita, this Costa Rica beach is accessible by land following the Highway 36 or by simply walking south, along the beach.

-Recently, the town has become a much visited place, loved by tourists due to its cultural richness, its stunning white-sand beaches, the tropical vegetation and its closeness to national parks, making it one of the best Costa Rica beaches to stay.
+Recently, the town has become a much-visited place, loved by tourists due to its cultural richness, its stunning white-sand beaches, the tropical vegetation and its closeness to national parks, making it one of the best Costa Rica beaches to stay.

 This enhance visitor’s possibilities to enjoy wildlife and relaxation surrounded by stunning views and nature.